MyPetLobster/booksight/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

+**Note:** Much of this README is here for my own benefit.
+I like to be able to look back at my projects to see how much I've progressed and what I've learned.
+All the standard stuff you'd expect to find in a README file is here, but you might need to scroll through basically my diary to get to it.
+Thanks for even being curious enough to check out my project!

+## Background
-My first 'real' project was my final project for CS50x which I completed in January of this year (it's May 29th, 2024 as I type this).
-That project is called Bookcase Database.
-It's a simple web application that allows users to search for books, add books to their bookcase, and rate books.
-The application uses the Google Books API to search for books and retrieve book information and stores the user's bookcase, ratings, etc. in a SQLite database.
+My first substantial project was my final project for CS50x, which I completed in January of this year (currently, it's May 29th, 2024).
+That project, called Bookcase Database, is a simple web application that lets users search for books, add them to their bookcase, and rate them.
+It utilizes the Google Books API to fetch book information and stores user data, such as bookcase content and ratings, in a SQLite database.

-I was pleased with the final result, but the initial idea that I had to make Bookcase Database into a tool I'd actually use over something like Goodreads or LibraryThing was never realized.
-I wanted the ability to take a picture of a bookshelf then have an application identify all the books in the photo by the spines alone.
-And not just the title and author, but all the details unique to each particular edition of each book.
-That was the spark/exciting idea that inspired me to create Bookcase Database originally.
-I was quickly humbled and made aware of how far I was from being able to create such a tool.
-I had no idea where to even start.
-That was my first time really working on anything that wasn't a simple web page or one of CS50's assigned projects.
-So I decided to build a strong foundation first and return to the idea when I felt I might be ready.
+While I was pleased with the outcome, the initial vision for Bookcase Database—transforming it into a tool I'd use over Goodreads or LibraryThing—wasn't fully realized.
+I envisioned an application that could identify books in a photo just by their spines, including all the specific details of each edition.
+This exciting idea was the driving force behind Bookcase Database.
+However, I quickly realized I wasn't yet equipped to create such a tool and decided to build a stronger foundation first.

-So here I am several months later.
-Since finishing Bookcase Database, I've completed CS50 Python, CS50 SQL, Odin Foundations, and spent every free moment I have working on personal coding projects, reading about coding, or working on coding challenges.
-I've learned a lot and I'm ready to take on the challenge of creating BookSight.
+Fast forward several months, and I've since completed CS50 Python, CS50 SQL, Odin Foundations, and spent countless hours on personal coding projects, reading about coding, and tackling coding challenges.
+With all I've learned, I'm now ready to take on the challenge of creating BookSight.

+## Building Process
+The process began with extensive research and experimentation with various technologies and techniques.
+I had no prior experience working with any kind of computer vision or OCR technology, so I spent a significant amount of time just reading about how all of that works.
+Throughout the entire process, I've continued to learn more about Python, Django, and web development in general, while also exploring a whole different side of programming with things like PyTorch and OpenCV.

+### Here’s a breakdown of the main steps:
+* **Image Processing and OCR:** I started by learning how to process and edit images using Python libraries like OpenCV and Pillow.
+Understanding how Optical Character Recognition (OCR) works was crucial, so I experimented with EasyOCR to extract text from images.
+* **Computer Vision for Object Detection:** To identify book spines in images, I delved into computer vision concepts and used PyTorch and Torchvision for object detection.
+This involved training and fine-tuning models to accurately detect book spines.
+* **Integrating Multiple Book Databases:** I integrated several book databases, including Google Books, Open Library, and ISBNdb, to enhance the accuracy of book identification.
+This required handling API requests and combining data from multiple sources.
+* **Building the Web Application:**I chose Django for the web application, setting up both front-end and back-end components.
+This involved creating models, views, and templates, as well as implementing user authentication and image upload functionality.
+* **Asynchronous Processing and Logging:** Given the potentially long-running nature of the book identification process, I implemented asynchronous processing using Django’s background task handling.
+Custom log files were created to track the identification process step-by-step.
+* **Front-End Enhancements:** To improve user experience, I used AJAX to update the front-end with real-time progress updates.
+This way, users could see the status of their book identification without refreshing the page.
+* **Multiple Export Formats:** I implemented functionality to export the identified book data in various formats, including CSV, JSON, XML, and TXT.
+This required careful formatting and data handling to ensure compatibility and usability.
+* **AI Integration:** For initial book identification and cleaning up OCR results, I incorporated AI models from OpenAI and explored other models for comparison.
+Implementing a token counter for API calls helped manage usage and costs.
+This project has been an incredible learning experience, and I'm excited to see how it continues to evolve.

-### **Project Goals:**
+### **Project Goals (04/29/2024):**
 * Create a terminal application that can identify the ISBNs of all books in a given image.
 * Incorporate the logic of the core functionality of the terminal application into a web application.
 * Create a web application that allows users to upload an image of a bookshelf and receive a list of all the books in the image.
 * Export the list of books and details to CSV, JSON, XML, and/or TXT.

-### **Personal Learning Goals:**
+### **Personal Learning Goals (5/15/2024):**
 * How to process/edit images with Python.
 * What is OCR and how to do I use it to extract text from images?
 * How does computer vision work?
 How do I use it to implement object detection?